urbit/old-doc/reference/hoon/library/2eH.md

 Parse long numbers - Numbers which wrap around the shell with the line break characters bas and fas.

-####Summary

-        Produce the rule pose gonadified with:
-                The rule plug gonadified with:
-                        bas, gay, and fas, to succeed to parse a bas, fas, or a gap in text.
-                The rule (easy ~), to succeed to parse but produces null as the parsed text.

 ####Examples

         ~tadbyl-hilbel/try=> (scan "\\/" gon)